 Ouzo

 Alcohol is VERY cheap in Greece and plays a role in daily lifestyle.
-It was a total opposite from my recent travels in the Middle East, but a welcome change!
+It was a total opposite of my recent travels in the Middle East, but a welcome change!

 Wine is also popular in Greece and I had fun browsing the aisles of the grocery store trying to decide which one to bring home for dinner!
 When a bottle is just a couple of Euros, you might as well enjoy a different bottle with each meal!